John B. Goodman (industrialist): Polo

-Conviction of DUI Manslaughter
+Manslaughter conviction

-Goodman gained notoriety following a DUI manslaughter arrest after involvement in a hit-and-run automobile collision on February 12, 2010 at about 1:00 AM, while under the influence of alcohol.
-He was driving his car near the polo club he founded when he disregarded a stop sign and collided with a car driven by Scott Patrick Wilson, 23.
+Goodman gained notoriety following a DUI manslaughter arrest after involvement in a hit-and-run automobile collision on February 12, 2010, at about 1:00 AM.
+He was driving his car near the polo club he founded, when he disregarded a stop sign and collided with a car driven by Scott Patrick Wilson, 23.
 Goodman left the scene of the accident without calling emergency services.
 Wilson's car ended up overturned in a canal and he drowned.
 Goodman broke his wrist.
 Goodman hired well-known criminal defense attorney, Roy Black, best known for high-profile trials involving William Kennedy Smith and Rush Limbaugh.

 While testifying in the criminal case, Goodman said his car malfunctioned, which was the cause of the crash.
-He denied being drunk or under the influence of drugs; however, his blood alcohol level was more than twice the legal limit three hours after the crash.

-He was found guilty of DUI manslaughter and vehicular homicide in March 2012.
+He denied being drunk or under the influence of drugs; however, his blood alcohol level of .177 was more than twice the legal limit three hours after the crash.
+Goodman was found guilty of DUI manslaughter and vehicular homicide in March 2012.
 In May 2012, Goodman was sentenced to 16 years in prison and fined $10,000.

-Judge Jeffrey Colbath stated that Goodman could be released on a $7 million bond pending his appeal.
-Among the varied conditions of his release, Goodman would be monitored 24 hours a day with a GPS device and cannot apply for a new passport.
-His driver's license was also permanently revoked.
-Goodman would remain under house arrest.
-The court granted Goodman a new trial in May 2013 due to juror misconduct.

-After a retrial, Goodman was again convicted of DUI manslaughter and on November 21, 2014, was again sentenced to 16 years in prison.
+Goodman was granted a new trial in May 2013 due to juror misconduct.
+At retrial, Goodman was again convicted of DUI manslaughter and vehicular homicide and on November 21, 2014, he was again sentenced to 16 years in prison.
 Prison credit was denied for 810 days spent on house arrest pending the second trial.
 He was also denied bail pending his second appeal.
-In 2017, the Florida Court of Appeals affirmed his conviction for DUI manslaughter.
+In 2017, the Florida District Courts of Appeal affirmed his conviction Goodman is incarcerated by the Florida Department of Corrections, with a 2028 release date.
+He continues to file appeals.